 If you’re diagnosed with obstructive sleep apnea, your treatment options will vary.
 This can range from medical approach with use of Continuous Positive Air Pressure (CPAP) therapy, to a surgical approach.
 With carefully selected treatment options based on a thorough upper airway exam and objective testing, we are able to offer a high rate of resolution and patient satisfaction.* Our surgical techniques are highly effective at solving the problems of both snoring and sleep apnea.
 In many cases, patients will no longer need to use a bulky, uncomfortable CPAP machine.*

 We use a surgical procedure called somnoplasty to afford patients a virtually painless therapy for sleep apnea.
 By reducing and tightening the obstructive tissue in the back of the mouth, we’re able to markedly reduce or entirely eliminate snoring in the vast majority of patients.
-To read more about somnoplasty at Northwest Face & Body.
+To learn more about Somnofix at Northwest Face & Body, contact us today.